thelfer/MFrontGallery/docs/papers/joss/paper.md

 [^mfm:about_material_coefficients]: In practice, the physical information described by self-contained implementations may be more complex than a set of material coefficients.
-For example, the Young modulus of a material may be defined by an analytical formula and can't thus be reduced to a set of constants.
+For example, the Young modulus of a material may be defined by an analytical formula and cannot thus be reduced to a set of constants.
 This analytical formula shall be part of a self-contained mechanical behaviour implementation.
 Of course, this analytical formula could be included in the set of constitutive